 In 1996 he joined Berrys as Assistant Fine Wine Manager.
 Simon has been very fortunate as his job has allowed him to taste many legendary wines.
 He loves St Juliens and Pauillacs, and top Premier and Grand Crus from the Côte de Nuits.
 Possibly because of his travelling he likes to think of himself as ‘the Indiana Jones of the wine trade’.

 Learning many facets of winemaking and vineyard management (and crashing one too many tractors), Adam felt the motherland calling and moved back to the UK and started working in the Fine Wine Department.
 In 2010 Adam moved to Hong Kong and he is still there today, enjoying the whirlwind that is Hong Kong life.
-Although enjoying wines from all over the world, personal favorites are Pinot Noir, in particular the wines from Chambolle-Musigny, and the wines from Germany, particularly a Spatlese on a muggy Hong Kong evening.
+Although enjoying wines from all over the world, personal favourites are Pinot Noir, in particular the wines from Chambolle-Musigny, and the wines from Germany, particularly a Spatlese on a muggy Hong Kong evening.
 Adam is now Sales Director for our new Hong Kong Business.

 Anne McHale MW